Learned, uncertainty-driven adaptive acquisition for photon-efficient scanning microscopy: Introduction

-In our work, we demonstrate distribution-free uncertainty quantification for MPM denoising and propose an adaptive microscopy imaging pipeline informed by uncertainty quantification (Fig.~\ref{fig:Overview}).
-To incorporate uncertainty quantification into any supervised deep denoising method, we need to make two simple modifications: we modify the network to predict a lower bound and upper bound for each image (i.e. quantile regression) and use a post-training calibration step to properly scale our learned uncertainty interval so that it contains the correct fraction of ground truth pixels based on a held-out calibration dataset (i.e. conformal risk control), (Fig.~\ref{fig:Architecture})~\cite{koenker1978regression, angelopoulos2022image}.
-With these modifications, a denoiser will predict not only a denoised image but also a confidence interval for each pixel with a statistical guarantee that a percentage of the true values will fall within this interval.
-From this confidence interval, we can identify regions of our denoised image with the highest uncertainty, which can be caused by uncertainty in the model or signal.
-Having a confidence interval with statistical guarantees that the true signal intensity lies within these bounds is a significant advance towards making deep-learning-based denoising methods trustworthy enough for scientific and medical MPM imaging.
+In our work, we propose a multi-frame uncertainty quantification technique for scanning microscopy denoising and an adaptive microscopy imaging pipeline informed by uncertainty quantification (Fig.~\ref{fig:Overview}).
+To quantify uncertainty, we train a network to predict a lower and upper bound for each image using quantile regression~\cite{koenker1978regression}.
+Then, we use conformal risk control, a post-training calibration step, to properly scale our learned uncertainty intervals so that they contain the correct fraction of ground truth pixels based on a held-out calibration dataset, (Fig.~\ref{fig:Architecture})~\cite{angelopoulos2022conformal, angelopoulos2022image}.
+With these modifications, the denoiser will predict not only a denoised image but also a confidence interval for each pixel with a statistical guarantee that a percentage of the true values will fall within this interval.
+From this confidence interval, we can identify regions with the highest uncertainty, which can be caused by uncertainty in the model or signal.
+Having a confidence interval with statistical guarantees that the true signal intensity lies within these bounds is a significant advance towards making deep-learning-based denoising methods trustworthy enough for scientific and medical imaging.

 Taking it one step further, we propose to leverage the learned uncertainty to drive adaptive acquisition: we capture more measurements of our sample \textit{only} at the most uncertain regions rather than rescanning the whole sample.
 Thus, we first capture a single noisy scan (fast and minimal sample damage due to low power or dwell time), followed by denoising, and then repeated adaptive scanning of the most uncertain regions.
 This way, we can leverage signal across multiple frames to improve denoising performance and reduce uncertainty while minimizing scan duration and damage to the sample.
 Our proposed adaptive acquisition is both sample and algorithm-informed; i.e., we acquire more measurements in locations where our denoising algorithm is struggling in order to resolve finer features, reduce hallucinations, and improve overall confidence in the image prediction.